Definition of Zero-Based Budgeting

-While zero-based budgeting will be far more time consuming than focusing on the incremental changes for the next budget, it can result in significant cost savings.
-For instance, the analysis and documentation of the warehousing activities required by zero-based budgeting could lead to a better use of space, better inventory management, etc. If those efficiencies will occur, the budget for the warehousing may need to be only $60,000 (instead of more than $100,000).
+While zero-based budgeting will be more time consuming than focusing on incremental changes, ZBB can result in significant cost savings.
+For instance, the analysis and documentation of the warehousing activities required by zero-based budgeting may lead to a better use of space, better inventory management, etc. If those efficiencies are achievable, perhaps the budget for the warehouse rent should be $60,000 (instead of $103,000 or more).

 Zero-based budgeting was widely discussed in the 1970s for businesses and governments.
-Today, it is again being discussed since a few large corporations have used ZBB budgeting process to significantly reduce unneeded expenses.
+Today, it is again being discussed since a few large corporations have used the ZBB process to significantly reduce unnecessary expenses.